mikaelpatel/Cosa/README.md

 objects may become inconsistent.

 To improve debugging and testing there is trace/syslog style support.
-The IOStream class allows output to both serial communication (UART) and small TFT displays (such as the ST7735R).
+The IOStream class allows output to both serial communication (UART/VWIO) and small TFT displays (such as the ST7735R and PCD8544).
 The drawing Canvas class supports basic drawing operation and scripting to reduce program memory footprint.
 The Canvas class also supports drawing of icons and multiple fonts (GLCD and UTFT).

+The popular VirtualWire library has been refactored to the object-oriented style of Cosa and extended with three additional codecs; Manchester, 4B5B and Fixed Bitstuffing.
+This allows basic ultra cheap wireless nodes with RF315/433 receiver and transmitter.
+For more advanced wireless connections there is also a driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band.

 The goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.